-Which pen you might prefer is something of a subjective matter, but generally speaking, Apple’s Pencil gets the nod, simply because it feels more responsive when jotting or drawing thanks to that super-low latency.
+Which pen you might prefer is something of a subjective matter, but generally speaking, Apple’s Pencil gets the nod, simply because it feels more responsive when jotting or drawing thanks to that super-low latency and high-refresh screen.
 Some creative pros do, however, prefer the feel of Microsoft’s stylus on the glass of the display.

 Finally, note that the Surface Pen is a little cheaper – but on the other hand, the new Surface Slim Pen is more expensive than Apple’s Pencil.
 Speaking of pricing, let’s discuss that next, so prepare your wallet in advance…

 The new 2021 iPad Pro starts from £749/$799/AU$1,199, which is for the 11-inch model with 128GB of storage.
 You can upgrade the storage to 256GB, 512GB, 1TB or 2TB – as mentioned before, the latter two also upgrade the RAM to 16GB, from the 8GB in all other models.

 The 2021 iPad Pro 12.9-inch starts at £999/$1,099/AU$1,649 with 128GB of storage.
 Again, you can choose all the same storage tiers, and you get the corresponding RAM upgrades.
 A 12.9-inch iPad Pro with 2TB of storage will cost you £1,999/$2,199/AU$3,299.